fortmarek/personal-website/content/blog/conditional-platform-rendering.md

 The easier and quicker way to test our changes is to override the user agent in the browser.
 In Firefox, you can go to `about:config` and update the `general.useragent.override` option to the user agent you want to test.
 For an iOS device, an example user agent could be `Mozilla/5.0 (iPhone; CPU iPhone OS 13_5_1 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.1.1 Mobile/15E148 Safari/604.1`.

-The second option is to use view the page directly on the mobile device – that's not always needed, but recommended for more complex features.
+The second option is to view the page directly on the mobile device – that's not always needed, but recommended for more complex features.
 To test your changes on a real device using your locally running server, you first need to grab your IP address.
 On macOS, you can copy your address from `System Preferences > Network > Wi-Fi details`.

 Additionally, you need to update your `config/dev.exs` file to run at `0.0.0.0` instead of `127.0.0.1` which is the default value:
 ```elixir